foxws/laravel-multidomain/README.md

     | Scan Path
     |--------------------------------------------------------------------------
     |
     | Here you define which folder will be scanned.
-By default will scan vendor
+By default will scan app
     | directory.
 This is useful if you host the package in packagist website.
     |
     */